There’s no question that hypothyroidism is a complex disease but does it deserve the designation of chronic disease?

-The current treatment paradigm and standard of care does not allow for the individualized care necessary to get to 100%.
+The current treatment paradigm and standard of care do not allow for the individualized care necessary to get to 100%.

 To give you an idea of how deep this dogma runs, you can look directly at the mayo clinic website which states that “synthetic thyroid medications contain thyroxine only, and the triiodothyronine your body needs is derived from the thyroxine” (5).

-This runs in direct contradiction to studies which show that T4 only thyroid medication is not sufficient to bring free thyroid hormone levels into the 'normal' range (6).
+This runs in direct contradiction to studies that show that T4-only thyroid medication is not sufficient to bring free thyroid hormone levels into the ‘normal’ range (6).

 So, drawing from the example above, instead of replacing 30% of thyroid hormone with thyroid medication, you might only be replacing 10%.